Giravanz Kitakyushu: New Wave Kitakyushu (2001–2009)

-Giravanz Kitakyushu (2010–)
+Giravanz Kitakyushu (2010–present)

 On 2 October 2009, they announced that the new club name for the 2010 season would be Giravanz Kitakyushu (ギラヴァンツ北九州, Giravantsu Kitakyūshū).
 According to the official news release, the name "Giravanz" is coined from two Italian words: "Girasole", which means "sunflower", and "Avanzare", which means "moving forward".
 (The sunflower is one of Kitakyushu's symbol flowers.)

-On 23 November 2009, after a 2–1 win away against Arte Takasaki, Kitakyushu secured a top four position in the JFL for the 2009 season, regardless of the result at the final week of 2009 JFL.
-This means they will play in J. League Division 2 for the 2010 season, something which was confirmed by the J.League board meeting on 30 November 2009.
+On 23 November 2009, after a 2–1 win away against Arte Takasaki, Kitakyushu secured a top four position in the JFL for the 2009 season.
+They played in J. League Division 2 from 2010-2016.

 In its inaugural year in the pro ranks, despite attaining a large number of draw matches, Kitakyushu set new records for fewest wins and points in the season standings.

-After several seasons in J2 League, on 20 November 2016 they suffered their first relegation to J3 League.

-After the 2018 J3 League season when they eventually ranked bottom, they named Shinji Kobayashi as the new manager, who also took a role as the newly-established Sports Director position concurrently.
-In 2019 J3 League, Kobayashi led the club to become the champions & promoted to the 2020 J2 League.
-Although they are successful enough as far as ranked top at the end of the first half, and eventually ranked 5th at the end of the 2020 season, they had a dozen of key players, including Akira Silvano Disaro who scored 18 goals in 2020 season, transferred to other clubs after the season.
-In 2021, they have ranked at or near the bottom for the entire season, which resulted in suffering relegation to the 2022 J3 League, becoming the first J.-League club relegated to the J3 League a second time.
-The club will play its 2nd consecutive season in the J3 on 2023.
+After coming in last in the 2018 J3 League season, they named Shinji Kobayashi as the new manager and Sports Director.
+In 2019, Kobayashi led a turnaround; the club became league champions and were promoted to the 2020 J2 League.
+They finished 5th in 2020.
+At the end of the 2021 season, they were relegated to the J3 League, becoming the first J.League club relegated to the J3 League a second time.
+They finished 13th in 2022, and finished last in 2023.
+The 2023 season was the first J3 season to have relegation to the JFL, but Kitakyushu avoided it because both Honda FC and Briobecca Urayasu, the respective champions and runners-up of the JFL that season, did not have the necessary license for promotion.
+In 2024, Kitakyushu finished seventh, missing qualification to the playoffs by two points.
+The 2025 J3 season was the last season played on a calendar year format.

 Stadium

 Giravanz played in the Honjo Athletic Stadium from 2010 until 2016.

-Giravanz moved to the Mikuni World Stadium Kitakyushu, having played at there since 2017.
+Giravanz moved to the Mikuni World Stadium Kitakyushu, for the 2017 season.